Backlash (2025): Reception

 Wade Keller of Pro Wrestling Torch stated that the main event's first portion "was rudimentary to a fault", but in character for John Cena and Randy Orton's "styles, especially at this point in their careers".
 As the match progressed, "fans got more into it", and Keller was not bothered with the ref bumps "because the expectations for Orton and Cena telling this story straight-up isn't really there, so a lot of outside stuff and controversy was likely and, ultimately, worked".
 Shakiel Mahjouri of CBS Sports gave the match a grade of A−, stating that it was not "a technical thriller", but "there's a charm to seeing an iconic rivalry's final chapter after 20 years".
 With the match being physical with high stakes and a hot crowd, it "was an overbooked throwback to WWE's heavily used playbook in the 2010s".
 John Canton, reviewing for TJRwrestling.com, gave the show an overall score of 7.25 out of 10, calling it "a pretty good show most of the way" whilst noting it sat below the generally high average of quality WWE PLE's had been reaching.
 He gave the main event a score of 3.25 stars, enjoying the "nearfalls and the counts with no referee", and stated that whilst Cena's win will "frustrate fans", it embodied Cena's new role as a heel.

 Canton gave his most positive remarks towards the Women's Intercontinental Championship match, calling it an "excellent match" and positively noted its use of counter wrestling, expressing his excitement for Lyra's further development in the WWE.

 For the United States Championship match, Mahjouri gave it a grade of A, stating that the "finish hit all the right marks: giving the champ a win, protecting the challengers, debuting a new act, and furthering The Bloodline storyline".
-Canton was also postiive, praising everyone in the match and its overall "twists and turns", but looked negatively on the match-ending interference, giving the match a score of 3.75 stars.
+Canton was also positive, praising everyone in the match and its overall "twists and turns", but looked negatively on the match-ending interference, giving the match a score of 3.75 stars.

 Wrestling Observer Newsletters Dave Meltzer rated the United States Championship fatal four-way match 4.25 stars, the Women's Intercontinental Championship 4.25 stars, the Intercontinental Championship match 3.5 stars, Gunther vs. McAfee 3.25 stars, and the Undisputed WWE Championship match 3.25 stars.